dennoa/node-graphql-boilerplate/README.md

 Components are in folders under /components.
 Each folder would normally be responsible for a different entity (e.g. user)

-1. A component folder has resolvers to find or update the data
+1. A component folder has resolvers and typedefs
-2. The schema subfolder describes the gql schemas
+2. Resolvers and typedefs from each component are added to the `root` resolvers and typedefs
 5. The sample `user` component has examples of creating, querying, retrieiving and deleting.
 It also provides some authentication support

 ## Authentication